SenaThenu/senaverse-blog/clo9tn3cc000d09l73jmtgwai.md

 *Don't forget!
 Your purpose defines the activation function.*

+For the input layer, you don't need an activation function.

-Plus, there is a special activation function that is only used in the output layer.
+However, there is a special activation function that is only used in the output layer.
 It's called ***softmax***.

 It takes in all the raw values passed down to the output layer and calculates an activation for each neuron.